zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 In many situations this is resolved by the inclusion of a translator between the two peers, as described by Topo-PtP-Translator in {{RFC7667}}.
-The translator's main purpose is to make the peer look to the other peer like something it is compatible with.
+The translator\'s main purpose is to make the peer look to the other peer like something it is compatible with.
 There can also be other reasons than compatibility to insert a translator in the form of a middlebox or gateway, for example a need to monitor the media streams.
 If the